Skip to main content

 Phased Occupancy

-Hilite Apartments is a one-building, tri-tower, mixed-use complex in Seattle’s Central District, between Judkins Park and Yesler Terrace.
-This project contains 206 apartment units, varying from SEDUs to two-bedroom floor plans.
-Hilite also includes two retail spaces and below-grade parking.
+Hilite Apartments is a distinctive tri-tower, mixed-use development located in Seattle’s Central District, nestled between Judkins Park and Yesler Terrace.
+The project includes 206 residential units, two ground-floor retail spaces, and below-grade parking.

-Hilite features several unique design elements, including the suspended steel bridges connecting the tri-tower complex.
-The rooftop deck offers a panoramic view of Puget Sound, Mt.
-Rainier, and the Downtown Seattle skyline.
-The lobby includes ample communal gathering space and a grand stairway with oak, stadium-bench seating.
+The design of Hilite incorporates several striking architectural features – most notably, brightly colored suspended steel bridges that connect the three towers and serve as a signature visual element of the complex.
+The rooftop deck offers panoramic views of Puget Sound, Mt.
+Rainier, and the Seattle skyline.
+Inside, the lobby welcomes visitors with a communal gathering space and a grand stairway featuring oak stadium-style bench seating.

 What can we build together?